dgis/xsddiagram/ReadMe.txt

 CHANGES:

+version 0.15 (2013-01-13)
+- Show the enumerates documentation.
+- Add Ctrl+0 to reset the zoom

 version 0.14 (2012-12-01)
 - Accept all kind of https certificates when the xsd dependencies (import or include) point to a TLS/SSL url.